grantsrb/cogmtc/README.md

         the probability of dropping gradient values. higher values means more dropout.
 This is applied to all model parameters after every backward pass before the optimizer update step.
+    "grad_norm": float
+        the maximum gradient norm used for gradient norm clipping.
+If the argued value is less than or equal to 0, no gradient clipping occurs.
     "optim_type": str
         the name of the class to use for the optimizer. i.e. "Adam" "factor": float